evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_680_SUV/_index.md

 ---
-title: Mercedes-EQ EQS 680 SUV
+title: Mercedes-Maybach EQS 680 SUV
 linktitle: EQS 680 SUV
-description: Mercedes-EQ EQS 680 SUV is an all-electric luxury sedan with a WLTP range of up to 610 km (379 miles).
+description: Mercedes-Maybach EQS 680 SUV is an all-electric luxury sedan with a WLTP range of up to 610 km (379 miles).
 EVKX.net have all the details.
 weight: 10
 ---
 <!-- markdownlint-disable MD033 -->